kool-engine/kool/README.md

     ctx.run()
 }
 ```
-The above example creates a new scene and sets up a mouse-controlled camera (with `defaultCamTransform()`).
+The above example creates a new scene and sets up a mouse-controlled camera (with `defaultOrbitCamera()`).
-As you might have guessed the `+colorMesh { ... }` block creates a colored cube and adds it to the scene.
+As you might have guessed the `colorMesh { ... }` block creates a colored cube and adds it to the scene.
 In order to draw the mesh on the screen it needs a shader, which is assigned with
 `shader = KslPbrShader { ... }`.
 This creates a simple PBR shader for a dielectric material
 with a rather smooth surface.
 Color information is taken from the corresponding vertex attribute.